 Customers seek out your product or service to fulfill a need or solve a problem.
 The easier you make it to meet that need or solve that problem, the more favor they will lavish on your brand.

-If you prove you can successfully meet their expectations each time they come to you, they will reward you with repeat business, referrals, reviews, and brand loyalty – meaning they choose you over your competitors.
+If you successfully meet their expectations each time they come to you, they will reward you with repeat business, referrals, reviews, and brand loyalty.

 Workplace Culture as an Element of Your Brand